Fibromyalgia results from energy congestion in the meridians.

 Electric wires malfunction when they become frayed, twisted, loose, or compressed.
 The same happens to the meridians.
 The fascia (a form of connective tissue) envelops every structure of the body, including blood vessels, nerves, lymph vessels, and meridians.
 Its consistency varies from soft as gel to hard as bone.

-With physical trauma, illness, inflammation, and just plain living, the fascia may become harder, lumpy, and sticky, loosing its elasticity and resilience.
+With physical trauma, illness, inflammation, and just plain living, the fascia may become harder, lumpy, and sticky, losing its elasticity and resilience.
 Consequently, all the structures within it (down to the individual cell) become restricted, similar to being in a straight jacket, resulting in restricted movement, stiffness of joints, decreased blood and lymph flow, inconsistent nerve conduction, and impaired energy flow.
+The result is fibromyalgia.

 The tender points associated with fibromyalgia are actually acupoints on the lung, small intestine, gallbladder, bladder, stomach, spleen, and triple warmer meridians.
 When energy becomes stuck, we can feel it as tenderness or pain in the acupoints.